jillding/R-Language/README.md

 # R-Language
-# This is my process of learning R language~
+# This is my record of learning R language~